LaylaD4/LaylahDePaull_T2A2/README.md

 ![Can't find Recipe to be Updated](docs/update_recipenotfound.png)

-- **Error Response**: If the user making the request does not have permission to update the recipe, that is, they are not an admin, or not the owner of the recipe (via JWT) (HTTP Status Code: 403 Forbidden), the API will return:
+- **Error Response**: If the user making the request does not have permission to update the recipe, that is, they are not an admin, or the owner of the recipe (via JWT) (HTTP Status Code: 403 Forbidden), the API will return:

 ![Non-Admin Trys to Update Recipe that doesn't belong to them](docs/update_recipeforbidden.png)